 That’s right.
 We made it through 31 days of no Chipotle burrito bowls, no Domino’s spinach Alfredo pizza, and no Indian takeout.
 We said no to Happy Hours, Groupon purchases, new fitness gear, and trips to IKEA.
 No trips to Target or the thrift store and absolutely no dry cleaning.

-Based on all of this “NO”, you all probably think we lived a dreary, no frills, no fun life for 31 days and we’re ready to give up all this Spending Fast business.
+Based on all of this “NO”, you all probably think we lived a dreary, no frills, no fun life for 31 days and we’re ready to give up all this no spending money business.
 But you’d be wrong.

 But we took the first deliberate steps toward our financial freedom, though there were some setbacks and missteps along the way.